 - Add all ingredients to a crock pot that has been coated with nonstick spray.

-1. Add half of the alfredo sauce, Italian seasoning and frozen cheese tortellini to the pot.
-Cook on high 2 hours.
+1. Add half of the alfredo sauce, Italian seasoning, and frozen cheese tortellini to the pot.
+Cook on high for 2 hours.

 3. Once shrimp are done, add remaining alfredo sauce and heat if needed.

 4. Adjust seasoning if needed.
 Serve in bowls with fresh basil or parsley and parmesan cheese.

 Hint: be careful not to overcook the shrimp.
 It is best to add them towards the last 30 minutes to 1 hour of cooking.

 There are several ways you can serve crockpot alfredo tortellini!